pedrojunqueira/da-100/README.md

 		- Click ok and the measure will be created and write the DAX for you
 	- This is a good way to learn DAX (maybe not... :) )

 - Design the data model to meet performance requirements
-	- Throughout my notes here in various sessions I talked about that you can do to optimize model performance
+	- Throughout my notes I talked about that you can do to optimize model performance.
+It may be repetitive but this is what is in the sylabus.
-	- There is [this guide]((https://docs.microsoft.com/en-us/power-bi/guidance/power-bi-optimization)) in the docs which gives some guidelines and link to resources
+	- [This guide]((https://docs.microsoft.com/en-us/power-bi/guidance/power-bi-optimization)) in the docs gives some guidelines and link to resources
 	- The main takes are
 		- Develop a Star Schema
 		- Import only data you need.
 E.g. remove unnecessary columns